Home of Manchester University Press's Open Access content

-manchesteropenhive is the new home for all of Manchester University Press's open access content.
+manchesteropenhive is the new home for all of MUP's open access content.
 All users have free access to books and journals published under a Creative Commons Open Access license.